The Marlowe

 Sensitive personal data

-Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.
+Data protection law recognises that certain categories of personal information are more sensitive such as health information, trade union membership, race or ethnicity, religious beliefs, sexual orientation, political opinions, and genetic and biometric data.

 We do not usually collect this type of information about our patrons unless there is a clear reason for doing so.